 - Turn every 15 seconds.

-- Continue until the surface is though, dry and a bit burnt.
+- Continue until the surface is tough, dry and a bit burnt.

-Put barbecue over a grill while drench bananacue in a hot bubbling oil.
-Two products with relatively the same sounds but have different cooking procedures.
+Put barbecue over a grill, while drench banana cue in hot bubbling oil.
+Two products with relatively the same sound but have different cooking procedures.

 - Fry banana together with sugar.

-- Stir constantly while coating bananas with melted sugar.
+- Stir constantly while drizzling with brown sugar.

 - Continue until golden brown and generously coated.

-- Get banana with a tong and skewer through bamboo sticks.
+- Get bananas with a tong and skewer through bamboo sticks.

 - Then, fry in oil drizzled with brown sugar.

 Saba, alone inside the sweet, crispy, and brown wrapper is quite tasty.
-Furthermore, adding langka takes it to next level.
+Adding langka takes it to next level.
 Other partners, worth considering, are ube haleya, mango, and pineapple.